jeremyfix/FFTConvolution/README.md

 get a size that can be decomposed.

-A description of the convolution products with the FFT is given in the file FFTConvolution.pdf .
+A description of the convolution products with the FFT is given in the file [FFTConvolution.pdf](FFTConvolution.pdf).

 The provided scripts are :